ustunb/actionable-recourse/README.md

 ## Overview

-*Recourse* is the ability to change the decision of a model by altering *actionable* input variables (e.g., income, n_bank_accounts, n_credit_cards as opposed to age, gender, ethnicity).
+*Recourse* is the ability to alter the prediction of a machine learning model by changing *actionable* input variables (e.g., income, n_bank_accounts, n_credit_cards as opposed to age, gender, ethnicity).

 ### Highlights